junxit/us-congress-bills-110/bill.md

   - **(3)** A description of how the Secretaries will employ appropriate management response.
   - **(4)** A system for assessing the level of risk to communities.
   - **(5)** A system to ensure that the highest priority fuels reduction projects are being funded first.
+- **(c)** *Notice of prescribed fires* As part of the strategy required by subsection (a) for the Forest Service, the Secretary of Agriculture shall ensure that, before any prescribed fire is used on National Forest System land, owners of adjacent private land are notified in writing of the date and scope of the proposed prescribed fire.

+## § 4.
+Review of certain wildfires to evaluate cost containment in wildland fire suppression activities

+- **(a)** *Review required* The Secretary of the Interior and the Secretary of Agriculture shall conduct a review, using independent panels, of each wildfire incident for which the Secretary concerned incurs expenses in excess of $10,000,000.
+- **(b)** *Report* The Secretary concerned shall submit to the Committee on Natural Resources, the Committee on Agriculture, and the Committee on Appropriations of the House of Representatives and the Committee on Energy and Natural Resources, the Committee on Indian Affairs, and the Committee on Appropriations of the Senate a report containing the results of each review conducted under subsection (a).

+## § 5.
+Reducing risk of wildfires in fire-ready communities

+- **(a)** *Fire-ready community defined* In this section, the term “fire-ready community” means a community that—
+  - **(1)** is located within a priority area identified pursuant to subsection (b);
+  - **(2)** has a cooperative fire agreement that articulates the roles and responsibilities for Federal, State and local government entities in local wildfire suppression and protection;
+  - **(3)** has local codes that require fire-resistant home design and building materials;
+  - **(4)** has a community wildfire protection plan (as defined in section 101 of the Healthy Forests Restoration Act of 2003 (16 U.S.C.
+6502)); and
+  - **(5)** is engaged in a successful collaborative process that includes multiple interested persons representing diverse interests and is transparent and nonexclusive, such as a resource advisory committee established under section 205 of the Secure Rural Schools and Community Self-Determination Act of 2000 (Public Law 106–393; 16 U.S.C.
+500 note).
+- **(b)** *Fire risk mapping* As soon as is practicable after the date of the enactment of this Act, the Secretary of Agriculture and the Secretary of the Interior (in this section referred to as the “Secretaries”) shall develop regional maps of communities most at risk of wildfire and in need of hazardous fuel treatment and maintenance.
+The maps shall identify priority areas for hazardous fuels reduction projects, including—
+  - **(1)** at-risk communities in fire-prone areas of the wildland-urban interface (as defined in section 101 of the Healthy Forests Restoration Act of 2003 (16 U.S.C.
+6502));
+  - **(2)** watersheds and municipal drinking water sources;
+  - **(3)** emergency evacuation corridors;
+  - **(4)** electricity transmission corridors; and
+  - **(5)** low-capacity or low-income communities.
+- **(c)** *Local wildland firefighting capability grants*
+  - **(1)** *Grants available* The Secretaries may provide cost-share grants to fire-ready communities to assist such communities in carrying activities authorized by paragraph (2).
+  - **(2)** *Eligible activities* Grant funds may be used for the following:
+    - **(A)** Education programs to raise awareness of homeowners and citizens about wildland fire protection practices, including FireWise or similar programs.
+    - **(B)** Training programs for local firefighters on wildland firefighting techniques and approaches.
+    - **(C)** Equipment acquisition to facilitate wildland fire preparedness.
+    - **(D)** Implementation of a community wildfire protection plan.
+- **(d)** *Wildland fire cost-share agreements* In developing any wildland fire cost-share agreement with a State Forester or equivalent official, the Secretaries shall, to the greatest extent possible, encourage the State and local communities involved to become fire-ready communities.
+- **(e)** *Authorization of appropriations* There is authorized to be appropriated to the Secretaries to carry out this section such sums as may be necessary.